microsoft/api-guidelines/Guidelines.md

 Round-tripping serialized dates with JSON is a hard problem.
 Although ECMAScript supports literals for most built-in types, it does not define a literal format for dates.
 The Web has coalesced around the [ECMAScript subset of ISO 8601 date formats (ISO 8601)][iso-8601], but there are situations where this format is not desirable.
-For those cases, this document defines a JSON serialization format that can be used to unambiguously represent dates in different formats.
+For those cases, this document defines a JSON serialization format that can be used to represent dates in different formats unambiguously.
 Other serialization formats (such as XML) could be derived from this format.

 #### 11.3.1.
 The `DateLiteral` format